The person at the center of this case

 Start here

-On July 6, 2001, three-year-old Diamond Yvette Bradley and her ten-year-old sister Tionda disappeared from Chicago after leaving a note saying they were going to the store and school playground.
-Extensive searches of the area yielded no results, and their whereabouts remain unknown over two decades later.
-The FBI continues to seek information about the girls, offering a $10,000 reward for leads on their current location.
+On July 6, 2001, three-year-old Diamond Yvette Bradley and her ten-year-old sister Tionda disappeared from Chicago after leaving a note saying they were going to the store and playground.
+An extensive search of the area yielded no results, and their current whereabouts remain unknown after more than two decades.
+The case remains active with a $10,000 reward for information leading to the girls' safe recovery or resolution.

 Try asking